 How do populations of neurons work together to generate a coherent perception of the world?

-As a postdoctoral fellow with Anne Churchland at CSHL, I used electrophysiology and ethological behaviors to understand multisensory circuits.
-In collaboration with our undergraduate intern, George Bekheet, we developed a system to use and reuse Neuropixels probes in freely moving mice (bioRxiv, 2018).
+As a postdoctoral fellow with Anne Churchland (CSHL), I used electrophysiology and ethological behaviors to understand multisensory circuits.
+In collaboration with George Bekheet, we developed a system to use and recycle Neuropixels probes in freely moving mice (Juavinett et al., 2018).
 We also thought critically about how to best design rodent behavioral paradigms and leverage cutting edge technology in studies of decision-making (Juavinett, Erlich, & Churchland, 2018).

 Prior to my PhD work, I helped to identify biomarkers of stimulant addition (Stewart, Juavinett, et al., 2015) and developed ideas about the use of neurofeedback as a treatment for autism (Pineda, Juavinett, & Datko, 2012).